NisalG/laravel-crud-api-be/README.md

             - Ensure the correct environment set in .env: `APP_ENV=production`
             - Set forceScheme in the `app/Providers/AppServiceProvider.php` >> `boot()`
         - Environment Configuration
             Secure .env file by not exposed to the public and sensitive information like database credentials and API keys are kept secure.
-See AWS Parameter Store implementation below.
+See *AWS Parameter Store* implementation section.
         - Encrypt Sensitive Data: Use Laravel’s encryption to store sensitive data securely.
             - What should be encrypted:
                 - Personal Identifiable Information (PII): Social Security Numbers (SSN), Driver's License Numbers, Passport Numbers, National Identification Numbers